Mod-phi convergence I: Normality zones and precise deviations: Dependency graphs and mod-Gaussian convergence

-\end{theorem} This theorem is often used to prove some central limit theorem.
+In most applications for counting substructures in random objects, the $Y_\alpha$ are indicator variables, so that the {\em uniformly bounded} assumption is not restrictive.
+This theorem is often used to prove some central limit theorem.
 In \cite{DE12}, D\"oring and Eichelsbacher have analysed Janson's original proof and have established that the theorem holds with $C_r=(2\E)^r (r!)^3$.
 Then they have used this new bound to obtain some moderate deviation results.
 Here, we will give a new proof of Janson's result, with a smaller value of the constant $C_r$.
 Namely, we will prove:

 \begin{theorem} Theorem \ref{thm:dependencygraphs} holds with $C_r=2^{r-1} \,r^{r-2}$. \end{theorem}